batect/batect/README.md

 * On Windows: Windows 10 / Windows Server 2016 or later

 batect supports both Linux and Windows containers.

+## Under the hood

+Take a look at [the task lifecycle](https://batect.dev/TaskLifecycle.html) to understand how batect executes tasks.

 ## Documentation